Hosting guided walking tours in regional Japan.

 Japan’s historic “Kisokaido” – take a step back to a time of shoguns and samurais, and travel the Nakasendo trail through the Kiso Valley as it winds through enchanting Edo period villages.

-Follow the Nakasendo, the “old trail through the mountains”, linking Kyoto to Edo, the route preferred by the imperial court.
-Pass castles and journey through the magnificent rolling countryside of the Kiso valley, as emperors and princesses, traders and pilgrims have for centuries.
+Journey through the magnificent rolling countryside of the Kiso valley, as emperors and princesses, traders and pilgrims once did.

 Meander through beautifully preserved villages and hamlets and sense what life was like in days gone by; for those who travelled the Nakasendo and for the townsfolk who lived along it.